priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Everything is governed by B field interaction.
 - Planterary B field, ch10, cho11
 - Go through everthing in Heliophysics.
 - J1 visa is exchange scholar visa.
 Need at least bachelor degree.
 Only way is to get F1 visa using exchange programme.

+## Update on Tasks 1/10/2025
+- Plotted Carrington Rotation C2334 for AWSoM data sent to me by Gang Kai and MAVEN data by Uni of Iowa professor https://homepage.physics.uiowa.edu/~jhalekas/drivers.html
+- Did unit conversions for AWSoM data according to email details sent my Gang Kai.
+- Did conversion from eV to K for MAVEN data.
+- To clarify: Proton temp = ion temp?
+- Comment on data plots: Dashed line for B field magnitude with wave energy parameters matches original B field exactly (does not follow slides despite following Gang Kai's equations below.
+Problem with db^2 being too small?).
+All AWSoM data does not capture subtle patterns in slides (but rough overall patterns are there).
+MAVEN data matches slides perfectly.

+I = I01+I02 = 1/2*rho*du^2 (the kinetic energy) + 1/2 db^2/mu_0 (the magnetic energy)
+and du = db/sqrt(mu_0 * rho) (the Alfven wave equation), then we can get I = db^2/mu_0 (well, if we already know that turbulent kinetic energy is equal to the magnetic energy, we can skip all the derivations)
+So this formula can give an estimate of db, the total magnetic field is then given by B^2 = B_average^2 + db^2
+B_average is the average magnetic field simulated in MHD (bx by bz in the file).